Gender pay gap: Discrimination

-Parenthood and the Motherhood Penalty
+Parenthood and the motherhood penalty

 Studies have shown that an increasing share of the gender pay gap over time is due to children.
 The phenomenon of lower wages due to childbearing has been termed the motherhood penalty.
 In short, the motherhood penalty depicts the greater disadvantage mothers face as far as earning less wages than a childless woman.
-According to a study conducted by the Joint Economic Committee, in 2014 mothers were shown to earn 3% less than childless women and 15% less than childless men.
+According to a study conducted by the Joint Economic Committee, in 2014, mothers were shown to earn 3% less than childless women and 15% less than childless men.
 Although it is true that the gender pay gap has narrowed, this phenomenon is essentially only significant for childless men and women.
 Further, studies have shown that the motherhood penalty has been unwavering, rather than declining like the gender pay gap.

 The contribution of the motherhood penalty to the disparity in earnings between genders differs between countries; in Southern Europe, mothers earn more than childless women, in Nordic companies, mothers earn slightly less, in Continental Europe and Anglo-Saxon European countries, the difference is larger, and in Eastern Europe, a large part of the pay gap is due to motherhood.

 Traditionally, mothers leave the workforce temporarily to take care of their children.
 The length of parental leave of mothers affect the gender pay, shorter parental leave may lead women to leave the workplace, longer parental leaves can result in reduced wages of mothers, moderate leaves allow mothers to balance career and motherhood.
-The availability of childcare can reduces the motherhood penalty as well as increasing workplace participation by mothers.
+The availability of childcare can reduce the motherhood penalty as well as increasing workplace participation by mothers.

 Women tend to take lower paying jobs because they are more likely to have more flexible timings compared to higher-paying jobs.
 Since women are more likely to work fewer hours than men, they have less experience, which will cause women to be behind in the work force.
 Mothers are more likely to work part-time.

 A 2019 study conducted in Germany found that women with children are discriminated against in the job market, whereas men with children are not.
 In contrast, a 2020 study in the Netherlands found little evidence for discrimination against women in hiring based on their parental status.

 Another explanation of such gender pay gap is the distribution of housework.
 Couples who raise a child tend to designate the mother to do the larger share of housework and take on the main responsibility of childcare, and as a result, women tend to have less time available for wage-earning.
 This reinforces the pay gap between males and females in the labor market, and now people are trapped in this self-reinforcing cycle.